Surviving Parties Can Access Funds Right Away

-When a party on a joint bank account dies, the surviving account holders do not have to wait for a court order to access the funds.
-Arizona law permits a financial institution to pay any surviving party upon request, regardless of whether another party has died or become incapacitated.
+When a joint owner on a bank account dies, the surviving account holders do not have to wait for a court order.
+The law permits a financial institution to pay any surviving party on request.
+This applies whether the deceased person was incapacitated or already passed away when the request is made.

 A financial institution, on request, may pay sums on deposit on a multiple party account to one or more of the parties, whether or not another party is a party with disabilities, incapacitated or deceased when payment is requested and whether or not the party making the request survives another party.

-A.R.S. § 14-6222(1)This provision gives surviving account holders immediate liquidity during a difficult time.
-There is no waiting period, no probate filing, and no court approval required.
+A.R.S. § 14-6222(1)This provision gives each surviving joint account holder immediate access during a difficult time.
+There is no waiting period.
+No probate filing is needed.
+No court approval is required.
 The bank simply needs a request from a listed party.

 What Happens When All Parties Have Died

-When the last surviving party on the account has passed away, accessing the funds requires a different process.
-The personal representative of the deceased party's estate may request payment.
-If no personal representative has been appointed, the heirs or devisees can access the funds by presenting an affidavit under A.R.S.
-14-3971 along with proof of death.
+When the last account owner on the account has passed away, accessing the funds requires a different process.
+The personal representative of the deceased person's estate may request payment.
+If no personal representative has been appointed, the heirs can access the funds.
+They do this by presenting an affidavit under A.R.S.
+14-3971 along with a death certificate.

 The personal representative, or, if there is none, the heirs or devisees of a deceased party who present an affidavit in compliance with section 14-3971, subsection B and proof of death to the financial institution showing that the deceased party was the survivor of all other persons named on the account either as a party or beneficiary, unless the account is without right of survivorship under section 14-6212.

-A.R.S. § 14-6222(2)This means even when there are no surviving parties, families may still avoid full probate if the estate qualifies for a small estate affidavit.
-Planning ahead with proper account titling and beneficiary designations can keep this process straightforward for your family.
+A.R.S. § 14-6222(2)This means even when there are no surviving parties, families may still avoid full probate.
+If the estate qualifies for a small estate affidavit, the process stays straightforward.
+Planning ahead with proper account titling and beneficiary designations helps your family avoid delays.